tensorflow/tfjs/README.md

 <script src="https://unpkg.com/deeplearn"></script>
 ```

-To use a specific version, replace `latest` with a version number
+To use a specific version, add `@version` to the unpkg URL above
-(e.g. `deeplearn-0.1.0.js`), which you can find in the
+(e.g. `https://unpkg.com/deeplearn@0.2.0`), which you can find in the
 [releases](https://github.com/PAIR-code/deeplearnjs/releases) page on GitHub.
 After importing the library, the API will be available as `deeplearn` in the
 global namespace: